Intrinsic Mirror Symmetry: Preliminaries and review

 \subsubsection{Moduli of punctured maps}

-A type $\beta$ of punctured map (\cite{ACGS18}, Def.~3.8,(4)) is a choice of curve class $A\in H_2(X)$, a genus, a number of punctured points, and for each punctured point, a choice of global contact order $\bar u_x\in \foC(X)$.
+A class $\beta$ of punctured map (\cite{ACGS18}, Def.~2.44,(4)) is a choice of curve class $A\in H_2(X)$, a genus, a number of punctured points, and for each punctured point $x$, a choice of global contact order $\bar u_x\in \foC(X)$.
 Generally, in this paper we will specify a choice of global contact order by specifying an integral tangent vector $u_x$ to a cone $\sigma\in \Sigma(X)$ such that $u_x$ is not tangent to a proper face of $\sigma$.

 Most of the time, we will only need the cases considered in Remarks~\ref{rem:contact order remarks},(1).
-A point $u_x \in \Sigma(X)(\ZZ)$ uniquely determines a minimal cone $\sigma\in\Sigma(X)$ containing $u_x$, and viewing $u_x\in N_{\sigma}$, we obtain a global contact order of a marked point.
+A point $u \in \Sigma(X)(\ZZ)$ uniquely determines a minimal cone $\sigma\in\Sigma(X)$ containing $u_x$, and viewing $u_x\in N_{\sigma}$, we obtain a global contact order of a marked point.
 Similarly, $-u_x$ determines a contact order of a punctured point.
-However, more general contact orders will appear briefly in certain arguments.
+More general contact orders will only appear in the arguments of \S\ref{subsec:no tails}.

-Given a type $\beta$ of punctured map, we have a moduli space $\scrM(X,\beta)$ of stable punctured maps of type $\beta$, with target space $X$.
+Given a class $\beta$ of punctured map, we have a moduli space $\scrM(X,\beta)$ of stable punctured maps of class $\beta$, with target space $X$.
 Here the stability condition is just on the underlying stable map of curves.
 This moduli space is a DM stack.
-After forgetting the curve class $A$ from the data of $\beta$, we have a moduli space $\foM(\shX,\beta)$ of pre-stable punctured maps with target space $\shX$.
-This moduli space is an algebraic stack.
+After forgetting the curve class $A$ from the data of $\beta$, we have a moduli space $\foM(\shX,\beta)$ of pre-stable punctured maps with target space $\shX$, the Artin fan of $X$ as described in \S\ref{subsubsec:artin fan}.
+This moduli space is an algebraic stack which is a logarithmically enhanced version of the moduli space of pre-stable curves in ordinary Gromov-Witten theory.